 Other helpful resources:

 Don't miss the Hospitaller's handbook and other recruitment-related articles, posters, videos and graphic resources on the Lochac Hospitaller website.

-There are four major Kingdom events each year for which submissions are sought, being the Crown Tournaments in May and November and the Coronations held in July and January.
+There are four major Kingdom events each year for which event bids are sought:

 A submission should contain at the very least the following components: